Stevie Mallan (footballer, born 1996): Hibernian

 Mallan returned to Scottish football in July 2018, moving to Premiership club Hibernian for an undisclosed fee on a 4-year contract.
 He made his debut for the club on 12 July in a 2018–19 UEFA Europa League qualification tie at home to Faroese side NSÍ Runavík, scoring twice in a 6–1 Hibs win.
 Mallan had a productive first season with Hibs, scoring 13 goals in 48 appearances.
 After 3 goals in 26 appearances during the first part of the 2019–20 season, he suffered a knee injury in late December.

 Yeni Malatyaspor

 Mallan was loaned to Turkish Super Lig club Yeni Malatyaspor for the rest of the season, with an option to buy at the end of the season, on 1 February 2021.
 In July, Mallan moved on a permanent basis to Malatyaspor, signing a two-year contract with the club.

 Salford City

 On 30 June 2022, Mallan returned to England to join League Two club Salford City on a two-year deal.
+On 21 May 2024, the club announced he would be leaving in the summer when his contract expired.

+St Johnstone

+Mallan signed a one-year deal with St Johnstone on 18 July 2025, with an option to extend for another year.